d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

 ## Reading the Dataset

-To get started we load text from H. G. Wells' [*The Time Machine*](http://www.gutenberg.org/ebooks/35).
+To get started, we load text
+from H. G. Wells' [*The Time Machine*](http://www.gutenberg.org/ebooks/35).
-This is a fairly small corpus of just over 30000 words, but for the purpose of what we want to illustrate this is just fine.
+This book contains just over 30000 words, so we can load them into memory.
-More realistic document collections contain many billions of words.
-The following function (**reads the dataset into a list of text lines**), where each line is a string.
+The following function
+(**reads the lines of text into a list**), where each line is represented as a string.
-For simplicity, here we ignore punctuation and capitalization.
+For simplicity, we ignore punctuation and capitalization.

 ```{.python .input}
 #@tab all